edneedham/cred/README.md

 ### \*\*2.
 Scoped Grouping (Monorepo Ready)

 You can tag secrets into Scopes (e.g., backend, frontend, worker).
-This allows you to push only specific subsets of secrets to specific providers without splitting your project.
+This allows you to push only specific subsets of secrets to specific targets without splitting your project.

 ### **2. A global target authentication vault**